Skip to content

 For analytics that rely on cookies for session stitching and attribution, ITP makes accurate multi-visit tracking effectively impossible on Safari.
 Combined with Firefox’s Enhanced Tracking Protection (ETP), more than 35% of browser traffic is subject to aggressive cookie restrictions.

 Cookieless analytics does not store cookies on the visitor’s device, so ITP and ETP have no effect on data collection.
-The server-side tracking approach captures sessions regardless of browser privacy features.
+The first-party cookieless approach captures sessions regardless of browser privacy features.